-Ankylosing spondylitis (AS) is 3 times more frequent in men than in women and begins most often between ages 20 and 40.
-It is 10 to 20 times more common among 1st-degree relatives of AS patients than in the general population.
-The HLA-B27 allele is present in 90% of AS patients, but it is also present in up to 10% of the general population depending on ethnicity.
-The risk of AS in 1st-degree relatives with the HLA-B27 allele is about 20%.
+Ankylosing spondylitis is 3 times more frequent in men than in women and begins most often between ages 20 and 40.
+It is 10 to 20 times more common among 1st-degree relatives of patients with ankylosing spondylitis than in the general population.
+The human leukocyte antigen B27 (HLA-B27) allele is present in 90% of white patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
+The risk of ankylosing spondylitis in 1st-degree relatives with the HLA-B27 allele is about 20%.
 Increased prevalence of HLA-B27 in whites or HLA-B7 in blacks supports a genetic predisposition.
 However, the concordance rate in identical twins is only about 50%, suggesting that environmental factors contribute.
 The pathophysiology probably involves immune-mediated inflammation.

-Most patients with AS have predominantly axial involvement (called axial AS).
+Most patients have predominantly axial involvement (called axial ankylosing spondylitis).
 Some have predominately peripheral involvement.
 Among those with axial involvement, some have no evidence of sacroiliitis on plain x-rays.
-Thus, some experts have classified AS as follows:
+Thus, some experts have classified ankylosing spondylitis as follows:

 Back pain—often nocturnal and of varying intensity—eventually becomes recurrent.
 Morning stiffness, typically relieved by activity, and paraspinal muscle spasm develop.
 A flexed or bent-over posture eases back pain and paraspinal muscle spasm; thus, kyphosis is common in untreated patients.
 Severe hip arthritis can eventually develop.
 In late stages, the patient has accentuated kyphosis, loss of lumbar lordosis, and fixed bent-forward posturing, with compromised pulmonary function and inability to lie flat.
 There may be peripheral potentially deforming joint involvement, sometimes involving the digits (dactylitis).
 Achilles and patellar tendinitis can occur.

-AS should be suspected in patients, particularly young men, with nocturnal back pain and kyphosis, diminished chest expansion, Achilles or patellar tendinitis, or unexplained anterior uveitis.
-A 1st-degree relative with AS should heighten suspicion.
+Ankylosing spondylitis should be suspected in patients, particularly young men, with nocturnal back pain and kyphosis, diminished chest expansion, Achilles or patellar tendinitis, or unexplained anterior uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
+However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more .
+A 1st-degree relative with ankylosing spondylitis should heighten suspicion.

-Patients should generally be tested with ESR, HLA-B27, C-reactive protein, and CBC.
+Patients should generally be tested with ESR, HLA-B27, C-reactive protein, and complete blood count.
 Rheumatoid factor (RF) and antinuclear antibodies are needed only if peripheral arthritis suggests other diagnoses.
-The HLA-B27 allele is present in 90% of AS patients, but it is also present in up to 10% of the general population depending on ethnicity.
-No laboratory test is diagnostic, but results can increase suspicion for the disorder or rule out other disorders that can simulate AS.
-If, after these tests, AS is still suspected, patients should undergo x-ray of the lumbosacral spine and sacroiliac joint; demonstration of sacroiliitis on x-ray strongly supports the diagnosis.
+The HLA-B27 allele is present in 90% of white patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
+No laboratory test is diagnostic, but results can increase suspicion for the disorder or rule out other disorders that can simulate ankylosing spondylitis.
+If, after these tests, ankylosing spondylitis is still suspected, patients should undergo x-ray or MRI of the lumbosacral spine and sacroiliac joints; demonstration of sacroiliitis on x-ray strongly supports the diagnosis.

 Some patients should undergo pelvic MRI to look for sacroiliitis that is not seen on x-rays.
 In these patients, MRI shows osteitis or early erosions.